-- 3.4.1 All employees have the right to refuse to cross a picket line which has not been declared illegal by a court or the Labour Relations Board, which arises out of a dispute as defined in the Labour Relations Code.
+3.4.1 All employees have the right to refuse to cross a picket line which has not been declared illegal by a court or the Labour Relations Board, which arises out of a dispute as defined in the Labour Relations Code.
 An employee refusing to cross such a picket line shall not be reprimanded, penalized or dismissed for such refusal.
-If an employee is apprehensive for his/her personal safety there shall not be any reprimand, penalty or dismissal for failure to cross an illegal picket line. - 3.4.2 Failure to cross a picket line encountered in carrying out College business away from the College shall not be considered a violation of this Agreement or be grounds for disciplinary action. - Employees should not expect to receive pay for work not performed in exercising any right given by this Article. - 3.4.4 Subject to 9.10, and in the following manner, the College shall maintain benefit plan coverages (per 9.4, 9.5, and 9.9) where employees are not actively working by reason for any strike or lockout affecting the College: - for the first continuous one (1) month, based on a continuation of the contractually based premium cost ratio; - 3.4.4.2 Thereafter, for so long as employees remit to the College on a monthly basis 100% of premium costs.
+If an employee is apprehensive for his/her personal safety there shall not be any reprimand, penalty or dismissal for failure to cross an illegal picket line.

+- 3.4.2 Failure to cross a picket line encountered in carrying out College business away from the College shall not be considered a violation of this Agreement or be grounds for disciplinary action. - Employees should not expect to receive pay for work not performed in exercising any right given by this Article. - 3.4.4 Subject to 9.10, and in the following manner, the College shall maintain benefit plan coverages (per 9.4, 9.5, and 9.9) where employees are not actively working by reason for any strike or lockout affecting the College: - for the first continuous one (1) month, based on a continuation of the contractually based premium cost ratio; - 3.4.4.2 Thereafter, for so long as employees remit to the College on a monthly basis 100% of premium costs.

-3.5 DUTY TO NOTIFY UNION OF WORKLOADS 3.5.1 The College shall provide the Union with the workload assignment for each employee within eight (8) weeks of the commencement of each term, and shall provide a revised workload assignment for each employee whose workload is changed.
-3.5.2 The notification to the union of the workload assignment shall indicate the employee's appointment status and those individual arrangements made with an employee pursuant to the provisions contained within 2.1.2, 2.1.3, 6.2.2.1, 6.2.2.3, 6.2.2.6, 6.2.2.7, 6.8.6, 6.13, and 6.14.
-3.5.3 Where individual arrangements are made with an employee pursuant to the foregoing provisions, the arrangements will be confirmed in writing by the College to the employee.
-3.5.4 Notwithstanding the above, the College shall provide the Union with a copy of the appointment letter for Special Appointees.
-3.6 DUTY TO PROVIDE COPIES OF AGREEMENT 3.6.1 Within sixty (60) days of execution of the Collective Agreement the College shall provide a copy of the Agreement to each member of the bargaining unit.
-3.6.2 The College shall provide a copy of the current Collective Agreement to each prospective employee at such time as the prospective employee is requested to sign the "Assignment of Wages" mentioned in 3.2.
-3.6.3 The College will provide 500 copies of the Collective Agreement at its cost, the Union will pay \$5.00 per copy thereafter.
-FINANCIAL INFORMATION 3.7 3.7.1 The College and the Union agree that, in the interests of open administration, the College will not unreasonably withhold financial information from the Union.
-3.7.1.1 Without limiting the generality of the foregoing, the College will provide financial documents of public record and documentation relative to the preparation of budgets; this provision will be coincident with the provision of this documentation to internal consultative bodies.
-3.7.1.2 Additional financial information requested by the Union will be provided without unreasonable delay.
+3.5 DUTY TO NOTIFY UNION OF WORKLOADS

+- 3.5.1 The College shall provide the Union with the workload assignment for each employee within eight (8) weeks of the commencement of each term, and shall provide a revised workload assignment for each employee whose workload is changed. - 3.5.2 The notification to the Union of the workload assignment shall indicate the employee's appointment status and those individual arrangements made with an employee pursuant to the provisions contained within 2.1.2, 2.1.3, 6.2.2.1, 6.2.2.3, 6.2.2.6, 6.2.2.7, 6.8.6, 6.13, and 6.14. - 3.5.3 Where individual arrangements are made with an employee pursuant to the foregoing provisions, the arrangements will be confirmed in writing by the College to the employee. - Notwithstanding the above, the College shall provide the Union with a copy of the appointment letter for Special Appointees.

+3.6 DUTY TO PROVIDE COPIES OF AGREEMENT

+- 3.6.1 Within sixty (60) days of execution of the Collective Agreement the College shall provide a copy of the Agreement to each member of the bargaining unit. - 3.6.2 The College shall provide a copy of the current Collective Agreement to each prospective employee at such time as the prospective employee is requested to sign the "Assignment of Wages" mentioned in 3.2.

+3.6.3 The College, at its cost, will provide print copies of the Collective Agreement for Coordinators, Stewards and Union Executive Members, plus 50 additional copies.
+If the Union requests additional copies it will pay \$5.00 per copy thereafter.
+An electronic copy of the Collective Agreement will be provided on the College web site.